 Accent shades refer to contrasting colors of primary colors, usually used as accents and not the main color.
 Usually, these are bright and dark shades like orange, shocking pink, and fluorescent colors.

 Permanently pressed machine-made pleats which do not go with washing or pressing, usually seen around the width of skirts.

 A design that has the features of another design but is not an exact copy

-Stitches made with the shortest stitch length at the beginning or end of stitching to keep them from pulled out
+Anchoring Stitches are made with the shortest stitch length at the beginning, or end of stitching to keep them from being pulled out.

 A treatment applied to fabrics to prevent the formation of tiny balls on the fabric surface due to abrasion during wear.
 The term explains the wear resistance of a fabric.
 If a fabric is termed anti-pill it means it is of superior quality and does not have the uneven worn look of fabric made with low quality fibers.